digivorefr/asterix/README.md

 - `data-flex` handles flex-only properties (flex-wrap for instance)
 - `data-cols` sets the number of columns a data-layout has
 - `data-col` sets the number of column an element can wrap
 - `data-gap` handles spacing between elements in grid and flex contexts
+- `data-spe` customized specifiers use

 ### Specifiers